hansbecc/pre-processing/README.md

 git add file.xx
 ```

-**Prepering Step:** To join all files added with a message text included about the changes (e.g. "Update the text README")
+**Preparing Step:** To join all files added with a message text included about the changes (e.g. "Update the text README")

 ```
 git commit -m "write the changes done here (start with infinitive verb: update, add,etc)"